Chapter 7 Bankruptcy in New York City

 The Chapter 7 Process

-Interested in filing for Chapter 7?
+Interested in filing for Chapter 7 in NYC?
 You should schedule an initial consultation with our firm.
 During this time, Robert M. Fox will be able to evaluate your financial situation—including your debts, income, expenses, and personal property—which will allow us to determine whether or not Chapter 7 is the best course of action for you.
 If we determine that Chapter 7 is the right choice, we will begin to gather all relevant information and documentation so we can prepare your Bankruptcy Petition and Schedules.

 Once we have finalized the preparation of your Bankruptcy Petition and Schedules and you review and sign them, we will file them with the appropriate court.
 A bankruptcy trustee will be appointed to your case immediately after it is filed.
 Your respective trustee will be responsible for the liquidation of your non-exempt property to pay off your creditors.
 This, however, does not mean that you will lose everything that you own.
 In fact, New York State Law permits bankruptcy filers to keep a limited amount of property exempt from liquidation.